pedroafonsoms/calculator-ruby/README.md

+# RubyCalculator

-A simple calculator project in Ruby, using too RSpec and Rubocop.
+A simple calculator project in Ruby, with tests using RSpec and lint using Rubocop.

 - Install dependencies: